Geoffrey de Neville (died 1225): Life

 In England, the government commissioned him in 1220 to negotiate with Scotland the marriage of Princess Joan, a sister of King Henry III of England, with King Alexander II of Scotland.
 On 23 January 1221, the king summoned him to Northampton against the rebellious William de Forz, Earl of Albemarle, who had occupied Fotheringhay Castle.
 In 1222, he paid the king £100 to obtain guardianship for Alexander de Neville, presumably a second cousin of his and possessions in Lincolnshire, Yorkshire, and Cumberland.
 On 4 December 1222, he was instructed to verify compliance with the negotiated treaty between Hugh X of Lusignan in Gascony.
 In 1223, Lusignan complained to the English king of the then Seneschal of Gascony Savary de Mauléon and requested the reinstatement of Neville as Seneschal.
 The king sent Neville in August 1223 to negotiate with Hugh X of Lusignan in Gascony.
 In January 1224, Neville had returned to England after his negotiations with Lusignan had been unsuccessful.
 In May 1224 he was sent with a small force, including at least 15 knights of the royal household, as well as 2000 marks as reinforcement to the County of Poitou, reaching Poitou in June.
 Neville's small force was not enough to withstand the forces of King Louis VIII of France.
 Neville returned to England in 1224 after the loss of the County of Poitou.
-In February 1225, he testified the re-recognition of the Magna Carta by King Henry III.
+In February 1225, he testified the re-recognition of Magna Carta by King Henry III.

 Neville was again sent in March 1225, under the command of Richard of Cornwall in Gascony, where he probably died.